-On 13 March 2013, the Central Bank published new mortgage arrears resolution targets ("MART") which set performance targets for the main Irish mortgage credit institutions (including the Issuer and other members of the Group: AIB, EBS Limited and EBS Mortgage Finance) in relation to mortgages in arrears for proposing and concluding sustainable solutions for borrowers in arrears over 90 days.
-The first targets applied for the quarter ending 30 June 2013 and subsequent targets become progressively more demanding as time passes.
+In 2013, the Central Bank applied mortgage arrears resolution targets ("MART") which set performance targets for the main Irish mortgage credit institutions (including the Issuer) in relation to mortgages in arrears for proposing and concluding sustainable solutions for borrowers in arrears over 90 days.
+The first targets applied for the quarter ending 30 June 2013 and subsequent targets have become progressively more demanding as time passes.
 The targets apply to Irish mortgages in arrears whether in the nature of principal dwelling home/primary residence or buy-to-let mortgages.
 The Central Bank stated that it will consider regulatory action, including the imposition of additional capital requirements, for Irish credit institutions that fail to meet targets or which demonstrate poor resolution strategies or poor execution of their strategies.
-AIB has met its 2013 Q2 and Q3 targets for proposed sustainable solutions and is working to meet its Q4 targets for proposed and concluded sustainable solutions.

-On 17 September 2013 the Central Bank issued a statement setting out targets for 'concluded' arrangements with mortgage arrears customers which disclosed that the Central Bank, in agreement with the EU, IMF and European Central Bank has set its expectations of the Irish mortgage credit institutions in that regard and that the Central Bank requires those institutions to have concluded arrangements with 15 per cent of their over 90-day mortgage arrears customers by end of December 2013.
+In September 2013 the Central Bank set targets for 'concluded' arrangements with mortgage arrears customers by Irish mortgage credit institutions (including the Issuer) expecting those institutions to have concluded arrangements with 15 per cent of their over 90-day mortgage arrears customers by end of December 2013.
 The Central Bank disclosed that it had set its expectations for end March 2014 for sustainable solutions offered to customers to reach 70 per cent of over 90-day arrears and for concluded solutions to reach 25 per cent.
-On 5 December 2013, the Central Bank issued a further statement that it had set its expectations for end June 2014 for sustainable solutions offered to customers to reach 75 per cent. of over 90-day arrears and for concluded solutions to reach 35 per cent. by that date.
+In December 2013, the Central Bank issued a further statement that it had set its expectations for end June 2014 for sustainable solutions offered to customers to reach 75 per cent. of over 90-day arrears and for concluded solutions to reach 35 per cent. by that date.
+Effective from Q1 2014, a new target was introduced for the percentage of concluded cases in respect of which terms are being met by the customer.
+This target for cases with terms being met was set at 75 per cent. of all cases concluded at the end of the relevant quarter.
+On 30 May 2014, the Central Bank issued a statement outlining the expectation of solutions offered to customers to reach 85 per cent. by December 2014 and for concluded solutions to reach 45 per cent. by that date.
+The Group has met all Central Bank MART targets to date including the targets for Q4 2014.

 In addition, the Central Bank has requested banks operating in the Irish residential mortgage loan market to put in place further longer term mortgage arrears resolution strategy ("MARS") to deal with borrowers in arrears or in pre-arrears.
-It is likely that lenders' actions in dealing with borrowers who are in financial difficulty or whose mortgage loans are, or may become, in arrears will be subject to additional regulation in future.
-Any such additional regulation may have a negative impact on the ability of the Issuer to recover amounts due under mortgage loans and on its ability to pay amounts due under the Securities (see further Description of the Group - Mortgage Arrears Resolution Strategies ("MARS")).
+Lenders' actions in dealing with borrowers who are in financial difficulty or whose mortgage loans are, or may become, in arrears may be subject to additional regulation in future.
+Any such additional regulation may have a negative impact on the ability of the Issuer to recover amounts due under mortgage loans and on its ability to pay amounts due under the Securities (see further Description of the Group).